hkesoglu/MCF8316A_GUI/README.md

 With this setup, you can easily configure and monitor the MCF8316A without needing a full microcontroller firmware redesign.
 Ideal for testing, tuning, and development purposes.

+> **Note:**
+> This interface does not have predefined support for all register addresses.
+> However, you can still manually input and access any register you need.

 ![MCF8316A Demo](mcf8316a_gui.png)

 ![MCF8316A Demo](mcf8316a_read_write.png)